nchen55555/cheneatsfood/README.md

 ## Compiling the Website

-Once Heroku (the web-hosting platform) is up and running, you can access the website via the link [here] (https://dtccscamps.herokuapp.com/); however, because at the time that I submitted this project Heroku was down, please access the website via the terminal commands first `. venv/bin/activate` then `flask run`.
+Once Heroku (the web-hosting platform) is up and running, you can access the website via the link [here] (https://dtccscamps.herokuapp.com/); however, if Heroku is down again or simply not working, please access the website via the terminal commands first `. venv/bin/activate` then `flask run`.
 In other words, please type in `. venv/bin/activate` and click enter then type in `flask run`.
 The terminal will provide you a link to run the website.

 ## Exploring the Website
 Upon accessing the website, you will find a webpage with a navigation panel that has 6 different tabs - DTC CS Camps (the homepage), About, Sessions and Information, Contact Us, Blog, and Log In.
+You can also watch this video as I go through the project myself linked [https://youtu.be/eZlZbD-GdcA] (https://youtu.be/eZlZbD-GdcA).

 #### Home Page
 On the home page, you should find a button, that when clicked, should lead to the Flyer page that displays a Flyer for the camps.
 In the About page, you should find three buttons: Mentors, Volunteers, and Professionals.
 Each of these buttons, once clicked, will lead to a different page.